JoshuaBeighton/MoreDAW/README.md

 I will use portAudio to process the audio on the backend.

 ### Phase 2
-Write the initial GUI in Java using JavaFX.
-Interact with the C code from before using JNI.
+Write GUI in gtk with a play button, record button and some sort of timer showing the length of the current audio being played.

 ### Phase 3
 Use audio drivers to record audio, then play it back / save to uncompressed wav.